Rheumatic Fever or Rheumatoid Arthritis: What's the Difference?

 I wasn’t terribly surprised, so I pulled a couple of different encyclopedias off the shelves.
-In them I read the dry, short, and ultimately disappointing entries for rheumatoid arthritis.
+In them, I read the dry, short, and ultimately disappointing entries for rheumatoid arthritis.
 But I also noticed the entries for “rheumatic fever.”

 Might there be some correlation?
 I didn’t recall having ever had rheumatic fever, but maybe I had when I was a baby, and no one ever mentioned it to me.
 Certainly, I had no idea how I might have gotten rheumatoid arthritis, a disease I’d always thought only elderly people got.
 I didn’t have a single relative who also had rheumatoid arthritis, so I was grasping at straws for answers.

 I’ll pass along what I learned then, backed up with some better research today.
 I know I’m not the only one who ever wondered if there was a connection between the two.
 They are, but only in that both cause inflammation throughout the body.

 Rheumatic fever got its name because several of its symptoms mimic rheumatic diseases like rheumatoid and other forms of arthritis.
 The symptoms include joint swelling and pain, fever, nodules under the skin of the elbows and knees, and weakness, shortness of breath, and fatigue.1

 Treatment includes antibiotics to knock out any remaining streptococcus bacteria in the body and prevent re-infection.
 If the patient is a child, he or she will need to keep taking antibiotics as a preventative measure until the age of 21.
 Older teens and adults generally take preventive antibiotics for at least five years.
 If the patient has suffered heart damage from the disease, they’ll probably need to take antibiotics for the rest of their lives.1

 Often, damage to the heart done by rheumatic fever doesn’t show up until later in life.
 People who’ve had the disease as children need to know this so their doctors can monitor them for complications throughout their lives.1

 It may also be genetic.
-Women get RD two to three times more often than men, and it can affect children as young as infants.
+Women get RA two to three times more often than men, and it can affect children as young as infants.2

-Treatment with these drugs helps many patients achieve a significant slowing of the disease’s progression, along with relief of many of the symptoms, including joint pain.
+Treatment with these drugs helps many patients achieve a significant slowing of the disease’s progression, along with relief of many of the symptoms including joint pain.
 A few even achieve remission.
-These drugs can help patients with RD live normal lives with a minimum of joint damage--a much different story than it was even 20 years ago.
+These drugs can help patients with RA live normal lives with a minimum of joint damage--a much different story than it was even 20 years ago.
 There is no cure for rheumatoid arthritis yet.
 But research is ongoing.3